Authored by the expert who managed and guided the team behind the Hungary Property Pack

 Is there a minimum stay requirement per year in Hungary?

-The guest investor residence permit in Hungary does not impose a strict minimum number of days you must spend in the country each year, but extended absences can cause problems for future applications.
+The guest investor residence permit in Hungary does not impose a specific minimum number of days you must spend in the country each year, making it one of the more flexible investor programs in Europe.

 Can I rent out the property and keep residency in Hungary?

-If you do rent out property in Hungary, you must register the rental activity with the local tax authority (NAV) and comply with any local municipality rules, especially for short-term tourist rentals in cities like Budapest.
+If you rent out property in Hungary, you must register the rental activity with the local tax authority (NAV) and, for short-term tourist rentals, also with the National Tourism Data Centre, regardless of your immigration status.

 Can residency be revoked after approval in Hungary right now?